 Tips for a Smooth Trip with a Baby

-Parenting is often a balance of expectation vs reality.
-However, despite what additional adventures might come up with having a baby on board, I have always been a firm believer of planning what we want to do, knowing that a fussy baby, sunburnt Momma, or poopy blow-out might derail even the best laid plans.
-Usually, when traveling to Hawaii, some planning is needed since a few favorite tourist sites may require advanced reservations.
+Parenting is often a balance between expectations and reality.
+However, despite what additional adventures might come up with having a baby on board, I have always been a firm believer of planning what we want to do, knowing that a fussy baby, sunburnt Dad, or poopy blow-out might derail even the best laid plans.
+Usually, when traveling to Hawaii, some planning is necessary, as a few popular tourist sites may require advance reservations.
 It might also be a good idea to have a few child-friendly food spots and activities penciled in beforehand, so you don’t have to Google search these items when you’re hangry or in a rush to leave the hotel.
 Having a plan for emergencies can also provide peace of mind while exploring the islands.

 Where to Find Baby-Friendly Restaurants

-When traveling with younger children in Hawaii, I have found most restaurants and eateries to be friendly and accommodating for families with small children.
-If there are any “less accommodating” locations, it’s usually space and logistics that make it so, not the people – for example, I recently went to a popular place in Haleiwa, and they only had ONE highchair in the entire restaurant.
-Part of the reason, however, was because it was just a small venue.
-In fact, even navigating the space with a stroller was a little tricky if we didn’t want to block the waitstaff from delivering food to tables.
-In the end it worked out for us because my 1-year-old niece really enjoys – and will happily wait for – food, but I could see it being an issue if you had a wiggly toddler.
+When traveling with younger children in Hawaii, I have found that most restaurants and eateries are friendly and accommodating for families with small children.
+If there are any “less accommodating” locations, it’s usually their space and logistics that make it so, not the people.
+For example, I recently visited a popular place in Haleiwa, and they only had ONE high chair in the entire restaurant.
+Part of the reason, however, was that it was just a small venue.
+In fact, even navigating the space with a stroller was a little tricky if we didn’t want to block the waitstaff from delivering food to tables or have a stroller handle digging into the back of another customer.
+In the end, it worked out for us because my 1-year-old niece really enjoys – and will happily wait for – food, but I could see it being an issue if you had a wiggly toddler.

-In any case, finding baby or family-friendly restaurants just depends on what you’re looking for: highchairs, chicken nuggets on the menu, special menus just for children, or just a place that can fit a full-sized stroller with a hungry baby, etc.
+In any case, finding baby- or family-friendly restaurants depends on what you’re looking for: highchairs, chicken nuggets on the menu, special menus just for children, or just a place that can accommodate a full-sized stroller with a hungry baby, etc.

 Overall, Hawaii’s diverse culinary scene includes many options that cater to families traveling with babies.
-If your baby can eat table food (i.e. eat what you eat), most restaurants have a variety of options, however, if you need to heat food that you’ve brought, I’d call or check in advance.
-When in doubt, I highly encourage checking the menus online, looking at reviews, or giving them a call.
+If your baby can eat table food (i.e., eat what you eat), most restaurants offer a variety of options.
+However, if you need to heat food that you’ve brought, I recommend calling or checking in advance.
+When in doubt, I highly recommend checking the menus online, reading reviews, or giving them a call.

 TIP: Due to Hawaii’s variety of cultural foods, another concern would be if you or your baby have specific allergies.
 We have shellfish and nut allergies in our family and it’s something we must check into no matter where we travel.
 If you have food allergy concerns, make sure you check in advance whether the restaurants have options to fit those needs.
 Most popular eateries and chains will have clear menus with dietary indicators and allergens listed, but some true hole-in-the wall locations (as in not frequented by tourists) may not have things as well labeled.
 This is from personal experiences.